React Migration in Calendar Component

 <Calendar start={new Date()}></Calendar>

 The start prop is supported in both EJ2 React and React.
-It specifies the initial view of the Calendar when it is opened.

 Props: weekNumber